 See this article from March 10, 2021 for reference on the Biden administration’s decision:

 NNIRR is a member of Protecting Immigrant Families campaign, that fought against public charge and worked to keep the community informed every step of the way.
+They have created an updated set of “Know Your Rights” resources in several languages about public charge that you can access here.

 On APRIL 9, 2021: The 9th Circuit Court of Appeals denied Republican states’ efforts to keep the Public Charge Rule.
 Led by Arizona, the Attorneys General of several states sought to revive the appeals aiming to keep the 2019 Public Charge Rule in place after the 7th Circuit vacated the Rule on March 9th.